 When registering to take the exam, a student must select one of these three subject areas, and five subjects (courses) within this area (see section below for course subject listings).
-Test problems will draw primarily from material related to graduate courses; however, a minor portion of the test may involve problems from closely related material.

-To take the exam, the students must complete the registration form at least one month prior to the exam date.
+To complete the exam requirement, the students must complete the registration form at least one month prior to the exam date.
 Generally, two months before the exam, students are notified by email that registration is open.